JCC DIRECT PARENT PLUS LOAN Frequently Asked Questions (FAQs)

 - Federal regulations require that information regarding your loan, including amounts, be submitted to the National Student Loan Data System (NSLDS).
 This loan information will be accessible by guaranty agencies, lenders, and institutions determined to be authorized users of the data system.

-- You can access your NSLDS information with your Department of Education issued PIN.
+- You can access your NSLDS information with your FSA ID.
 Here you can find information about your loan totals and loan servicers, including contact information.